Miciah/origin-server/port-proxy/README.md

 However, sometimes gears need to accept other types of connections.
 The two most common such scenarios are the following:

-* A gear needs to connect to another gear.
+* A gear needs to connect to another gear (which may be on the same node or another node).

 * A gear needs to listen for connections on a public interface besides HTTP connections to port 80.